NABEEL-AHMED-JAMIL/process/README.md

 # Process
+Process is scheduler engine which is use to handle the scheduler job
 #### This project use to create the scheduler and scheduler run base on target time
 `Process have 5 type of scheduler`<br>
 1. Mint (scheduler run mint ex => every 5 mint)